TFCA Annual Conference Graphic

 Nicholas Grosch - Battalion Chief, South Metro Fire Rescue

-Public servant for over 27 years, including military and fire service experience.
-Operational “Boots on the ground” experience in an All-Hazards Emergency Response service model.
-Experience includes service as a volunteer firefighter, firefighter, fire inspector, EMT-B, Paramedic, Lieutenant, Captain, Battalion Chief, Staffing Chief, Acting District Chief, EMT-B class instructor, Airport Rescue Firefighter (ARFF) coordinator and academy instructor.
-Special team’s associations and deployments with FEMA’s Colorado Urban Search and Rescue group, ARFF team member and Wildland team member.
+He has operational “boots on the ground” experience in an All-Hazards Emergency Response service model.
+Experience includes service as a volunteer firefighter, firefighter, fire inspector, EMT-B, Paramedic, Lieutenant, Captain, Battalion Chief, Staffing Chief, Acting District Chief, EMT-B class instructor, Airport Rescue Firefighter (ARFF) coordinator, and academy instructor.
+He has special team associations and deployments with FEMA’s Colorado Urban Search and Rescue group, ARFF team member, and Wildland team member.

 Abstract

-This session is designed specifically for Fire Officers to understand the critical role of VO2 testing in evaluating and ensuring the cardiovascular fitness of their firefighters.
-VO2 testing, or maximal oxygen uptake measurement, is a gold standard for assessing aerobic capacity and overall cardiovascular health.
-In this comprehensive session, Fire Officers will learn importance of cardiovascular fitness, an overview of VO2 testing and other available tests to assess aerobic fitness in their firefighters.
+This session is specifically designed for Fire Officers to understand the critical role of VO2 testing in evaluating and ensuring the cardiovascular fitness of their firefighters.
+VO2 testing, or maximal oxygen uptake measurement, is a gold standard for assessing aerobic capacity and cardiovascular health.
+In this comprehensive session, Fire Officers will learn the importance of cardiovascular fitness, an overview of VO2 testing, and other available tests to assess aerobic fitness in their firefighters.

 Video: Dr Attia: Why VO2 max is the greatest predictor of lifespan. https://www.youtube.com/watch?v=KpCkJs6DKCw